 - Consistently attends mentorship and/or supervision meetings with other Reitman Centre dementia care partner counsellors in the province

 QUALIFICATIONS AND SKILLS:

-- Master’s degree or equivalent in social work, nursing, occupational therapy, psychology, or related clinical discipline
+- Master’s degree or equivalent in social work (preferred), psychology, psychotherapy, or related clinical discipline

 - Current membership in good standing with regulatory college that can perform the controlled act of psychotherapy